tatianegercina/FinTech/02-Homework/05-APIs/Instructions/README.md

 1. **Budget Analysis:** Summarize the transaction data from the budget analysis and include images for each chart and table produced.

-2. *Retirement Planning:* Summarize the retirement portfolio analysis and include the charts for the Monte Carlo simulation.
+2. **Retirement Planning:** Summarize the retirement portfolio analysis and include the charts for the Monte Carlo simulation.

-### Optional Challenge — Early Retirement
+### Optional Challenge — *Early Retirement*

 Harold was really impressed with your work on this planner, but commented that `30` years seems like such a long time to wait to retire!
 Harold starts wondering if the retirement plan could be adjusted to retire earlier than normal.
-Try adjusting the portfolio to either include more risk (a higher stock than bond ratio) or to have a larger initial investment and rerun the retirement analysis to see what it would take to retire in `5` years instead of `30`!
+Try adjusting the portfolio to either include more risk (a higher stock than bond ratio) or to have a larger initial investment.
+Then, rerun the retirement analysis to see what it would take to retire in `5` years instead of `30`!

 ---